 Early Origins of the Gawyn family

 The surname Gawyn was first found in Wiltshire, where "the Gawens of Norrington, in the parish of Alvideston, continued in that place four hundred fifty and odd yeares.
 On the south downe of the farme of Broad Chalke is a little barrow called Gawen's Barrow, which must bee before ecclesiastical lawes were established."

 The Hundredorum Rolls of 1273 list Goselena filius Gawyne in Cambridgeshire and the Yorkshire Poll Tax Rolls of 1379 list Peter Gowyn and Emma Gawyn.

 Early History of the Gawyn family

-Another 161 words (12 lines of text) are included under the topic Early Gawyn History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Gawyn research.
+Another 81 words (6 lines of text) covering the years 1612, 1684, 1612 and 1642 are included under the topic Early Gawyn History in all our PDF Extended History products and printed products wherever possible.

 Gawyn Spelling Variations

 The Welsh have an extremely large amount of spelling variations of their native surnames to their credit.
 It was up to the priest or the scribe taking the official records to determine how the spoken name was to be made literal.
 As time progressed, the old Brythonic names of Wales were recorded in English, which was especially problematic since the English language had extreme difficulty recording the highly inflected sounds of Cymraeg.
 Spelling variations were, however, also carried out according to an individual's design: a branch loyalty within the family, a religious adherence, or even patriotic affiliations could be indicated by spelling variations of one's name.
 The spelling variations of the name Gawyn have included Gawen, Gaven, Gavin and others.